NethermindEth/gas-benchmarks/CONTRIBUTING.md

 - choose the backend that exercises the intended path (Engine for post-merge consensus path, RLP for sync/import, direct for fast EVM-only loops).
 Benchmarks should state their intent.
 - ensure tests can run under `execute remote` and/or produce fixtures consumable by `consume engine/rlp`.

-Reference: EEST Benchmark tests guide: `https://github.com/ethereum/execution-spec-tests/blob/main/docs/writing_tests/benchmarks.md`
+Reference: EELS benchmark tests guide: `https://github.com/ethereum/execution-specs/blob/main/docs/writing_tests/benchmarks.md`

-### Integrating EEST with gas-benchmarks
+### Integrating EELS with gas-benchmarks

 - Capture/convert fixtures to payload files for Kute with the repo tool: